DevExpress-Examples/asp-net-mvc-dashboard-custom-properties-sample/readme.md

 1. Model.

-    The model is an object that contains the extension name, type, and a default value.
-It also specifies on which level the extension is created (dashboard, dashboard item or data item container).
+    The model is an object that contains the property name, type, and a default value.
+It also specifies on which level the property is created (dashboard, dashboard item or data item container).
 Use the [Model.registerCustomProperty](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.Model.registerCustomProperty-1?v=20.1) property to register the custom property definition.

 2. Viewer